Surgery Residency Program

 -

-Video Transcript: ETSU Quillen College of Medicine Surgery Residents' Testimonials
+Video Transcript: ETSU Quillen College of Medicine Surgery Resdients' Testimonials

-We would love for you to come meet all the kind people here, learn about our program, ask questions and become a part of the ETSU Quillen College of Medicine surgery family.
+We would love for you to come meet all the kind people here, learn about our program, ask questions, and become a part of the ETSU Quillen College of Medicine ETSU Surgery family.

 Thanks.

-One of the main reasons I chose East Tennessee State University for my general surgery training is because the program provides broad-based training that prepares you well for independent practice after residency without necessarily needing to pursue fellowship.
+One of the main reasons I chose East Tennessee State University for my general surgery training, because I felt the program provide very broad based general surgery training that prepare you well, independently practice after finishing training without really going into fellowship.

-We rotate at different hospitals in the region and are exposed to a diverse patient population and many opportunities to learn.
+We rotate at different hospitals in the region, and we get exposed to the diverse patient population and opportunity to learn.

-For example, we receive robotic surgery training at Franklin Woods Community Hospital, and much of our trauma surgery experience occurs at Johnson City Medical Center, a Level I trauma center in the region.
+We get a lot of our robotic training, for example, Franklin Community Hospital, and we get a lot of our trauma surgery experience at Johnson City Medical Center as a level one trauma center here in the region.

-We also practice at the Veterans Affairs campus at Mountain Home, where residents receive early endoscopy and colonoscopy experience during the first and second years of training.
+We also practice at the Veterans Affairs campus here at Mountain Home in Tennessee, which we really get really early endoscopy and colonoscopy experience as the first year, our second year resident.

 [Music]